Home›Articles›How To›Bike Mileage Guide

 Step 1: Start with a Full Tank

 Pull up to a petrol station and ask for a full tank fill-up ("full tank bhar do").
 The attendant should fill slowly and stop automatically when the nozzle clicks off.
-Note the odometer reading immediately after filling.
+Note the odometer reading right after filling.
 This is your start odometer.

-Do not top up with small amounts after the automatic stop โ€” that introduces measurement error.
+Don't top up with small amounts after the automatic stop; that introduces measurement error.

 Step 2: Ride Normally